salanisor/role_sample_with_collections/README.md

 Dependencies
 ------------

-Cisco's NOX and Ansible's netcommon collections.
+Cisco's NXOS and Ansible's netcommon collections.

 Run on a computer with Internet access to access and download the required collections.